 Disclaimer: Using your phone like a pair of “binoculars” is not likely to be anywhere near the quality of actual binoculars.
-You’re likely to see some pixelation or blurriness depending on your phone’s camera and zoom capabilities.
+Depending on your phone’s camera and zoom capabilities, you will likely see pixelation or blurriness.
 However, it can still help if you’re in a pinch!

-Normally, most of us think our phones are close to useless when they’re broken or have no power.
-If you need your phone for survival, the opposite is actually the case.
-There are plenty of survival uses for a dead or broken phone!
+Usually, most of us think our phones are nearly useless when broken or have no power.
+If you need your phone for survival, the opposite is the case.
+There is plenty of survival uses for a dead or broken phone!

 Making a Compass

-If your phone is dead, broken, or no longer working and you need navigation, your phone can be used to make a compass.
+If your phone is dead, broken, or no longer working, and you need navigation, your phone can be used to make a compass.
 Most cell phones come equipped with speakers.
-Those speakers typically contain a magnet – which is one of the first parts you need to make a compass.
-Most phones also contain an assortment of small wires, which is the other necessary component to make a compass.
+Those speakers typically contain a magnet – one of the first parts you need to make a compass.
+Most phones also have an assortment of small wires, the other necessary component to make a compass.

 Step 1: Sweep Your Wire